BekahHW/BekahHW.github.io/consulting.md

 ### Creating the story that people remember and want to share
 After years as an educator and community builder, I'm bringing my experience as a consultant.

-I specialize in creating clear paths of communication, telling the story of your team, company, or community, and creating strategies that allow for trust, respect, and growth.
+I have a passion for creating clear paths of communication, telling the story of your team, company, or community, and creating strategies that allow for trust, respect, and growth.

 ## Services
 ### Community Discovery